Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 criminal

-Makes it a Class H felony for any person to willfully damage, disrupt the operation of, or otherwise interfere with a manned aircraft through use of a UAS while the manned aircraft is taking off, landing, in flight, or otherwise in motion.
+Any person who willfully damages, disrupts the operation of, or otherwise interferes with a manned aircraft through use of a UAS while the manned aircraft is taking off, landing, in flight, or otherwise in motion is guilty of a Class H felony.

 View source